 To be honest, if you’re planning to lose weight, it’s going to take a lot of motivation to exercise along with better eating habits and diet.
 However, it is good for maintaining your weight and burning a few calories to help lose it.
 I’ve never believed I can walk far enough to lose weight without a change in diet because walking at a brisk pace burns about 90 calories a mile.

 — Lowers Blood Pressure

-The American Heart Association reports that that you’ll need about 40 minutes of walking at a brisk pace (brisk usually means shooting for 3-4 miles in an hour) to lower your blood pressure.
-If you are taking BP medication now, walking is a great way to either reduce medication or perhaps dismiss it entirely?
+The American Heart Association reports that you’ll need about 40 minutes at a brisk pace (brisk usually means shooting for 3-4 miles in an hour) to lower your blood pressure.
+If you are taking BP medication now, this is a great way to either reduce medication or perhaps dismiss it entirely?

 — Increases Bone Strength

 Keeping strong bones requires a calcium-rich diet, plenty of vitamin D and weight-bearing exercise — according to American Bone Health.
 Walking is considered a low impact exercise so that as it builds bone density it is not harmful to knees and hip joints.

 The easiest thing to do with arthritic knees and hips is to stay in the chair.
 However, regular exercise with arthritis keeps your joints going through the full range of motion they were designed to do, keeps blood flowing to the joints, and builds and maintains surrounding muscle strength to help avoid falls.

 Do you feel uncomfortable exercising due to not having confidence in your knees?
 If you deal with week knees or injuries — you may be surprised at how well knee sleeves can get you back into action.

 How to Walk for Good Health?

 To get the health benefits you need to go at a speed and vigor intense enough to accelerate your heartbeat.